For the first-year law test, you are advised to memorise, word-for-word if you can, text in burgundy

 In England and Scotland the law on contempt is the same but Scottish courts are more strict; what you can get away with in England may be dangerous in Scotland.

-A key principle is that cases must be decided only on the evidence revealed in court, and nothing else: not what jurors read in the papers, and not even things they happen to know.
+A key principle is that juries must decide cases only on the evidence pesented in court, and nothing else: not what they read in the papers, and not even things they happen to know.

 Journalists can report a case while the hearing is still going on, and enjoy absolute privilege – as long as reports are accurate, balanced and contemporaneous (remember the “a, b, c” of safe court reporting).
-Reports must also be fair.
+(Strictly speaking the law says they must be accurate, contemporaneous and fair – but fairness includes balance).

 Note that students can easily be confused on this point: there are two distinct but overlapping areas of law here.

-We speak of reporters having absolute privilege in court reporting, but this is protection against being sued for defamation over anything a journalist reports from a court case (see the Defamation briefing on this website).
-Defamation and contempt are separate areas of law and privilege is not a term used in connection with contempt of court.
+We speak of reporters having absolute privilege in court reporting, but this is protection against being sued for defamation.
+Contempt and Defamation are separate areas of law and privilege is not a term used in connection with contempt of court.
 However, the requirement for accurate, balanced and contemporaneous reporting gives protection against a defamation claim (under privilege) AND the risk of contempt of court.

 Judge, jury or magistrates?